kast-cloud/Broadcast-Player/README.md

 ## API

-The App will need to be initialised with a "Broadcast" id and the base Url in order to call the endpoint on the API.
+The App will need to be initialised with a "Broadcast" id and "baseUrl" in order to call the endpoint on the API.
 Clients can have more than one Broadcast channel so the API needs to know which one you are referring to:
 ```
 <!-- Something like this but will take your recommendation -->
 <script>